-Social care home in Okoč - Opatovský Sokolec is one of the good examples between 90 institutions which are supported in soft activities to start and provide deinstitutionalisation.
-The managment and employees of this institution did in last 15 years lot of changes to increase the quality and independent life of its social services residents.
-The life story of this institution can be good example how to not give up even there are to many struggles to achieve the main vision - independent live of people with disabilities.
+Social care home in Okoč - Opatovský Sokolec is one of the good examples of 90 institutions which are supported in soft activities to start and provide deinstitutionalisation.
+The management and employees of this institution made in the last 15 years lot of changes to increase the quality and independent life of its social services residents.
+The life story of this institution can be a good example of how to not give up even when there are too many struggles to achieve the central vision - the independent lives of people with disabilities.

 The social services home was founded in 1953.
-The Czechoslovak State assigned a late-classical manor house from the second half of the 19th century for the purpose of establishing the Children's Nursing Institute.
+The Czechoslovak State assigned a late-classical manor house from the second half of the 19th century to establish the Children's Nursing Institute.
 The manor house is in the village of Okoč-Opatovský Sokolec in the district of Dunajská Streda, 5 km from Veľký Meder.
-Around the manor there is a forest park, which has an area of 6.8 ha, of which there is approximately 1 ha of arable land, 1 ha of garden and 1 ha of orchard.
-This area has been landscaped in the past and has also been used for occupational therapy in the adjacent farm.
+Around the manor is a forest park, which has an area of 6.8 ha, of which there is approximately 1 ha of arable land, 1 ha of garden and 1 ha of orchard.
+This area has been landscaped in the past and has also been used for occupational therapy on the adjacent farm.
 The manor house was built by Leó Loránd, a former merchant from Budapest.
 Another owner was the Viennese court lady Rozália Behle.
-After her death, the property passed into the hands of the Osvald and later Nemes families.
-After the social changes in 1989, the manor was the subject of a long court case (1995-2007).
+After her death, the property passed to the Osvald and later Nemes families.
+After the social changes 1989, the manor was the subject of a long court case (1995-2007).
 Eventually, in restitution proceedings, it was returned together with the land to the original owners.
 After the establishment of the institution, the care of children with mental disabilities was carried out by nuns.
-The congregation also had its own priest, and regular masses were also attended by the residents of the institution.
-In the institution's registry book, 17 names are noted with the date 1953, but the capacity gradually reached an official 78 places.
+The congregation also had its own priest, and regular masses were attended by the institution's residents.
+In the institution's registry book, 17 names were noted in 1953, but the capacity gradually reached 78 places.
 There were periods, however, when the institution operated beyond capacity.
 As the capacity increased, people from the village also joined the staff.
 The age limit of the co-educational institution was gradually raised from 15, 18 and 26 years.
-Therefore, the name of the institution was also changed to the Institute of Social Welfare for Mentally Handicapped Youth.
-After the age limit was reached, the girls were transferred to Medvedov, the boys to the Social Welfare Institute Lapagóš (later DSS Topoľníky, today DSS Jahodná).[29]
+Therefore, the institution's name was also changed to the Institute of Social Welfare for Mentally Handicapped Youth.
+After the age limit was reached, the girls were transferred to Medvedov, the boys to the Social Welfare Institute Lapagós (later DSS Topoľníky, today DSS Jahodná).[29]